Things To Do This Weekend in Footscray

 - Try the Vietnamese coffee at one of the food stalls (sweet, strong, and about $4)

-Address: 87 Hopkins St, Footscray VIC 3011 Hours: Tue–Sat, from 6am; Sun, from 6am–3pm Insider tip: Arrive before 9am on Saturday to beat the crowds.
+Address: 87 Hopkins St, Footscray VIC 3011 Hours: Tue–Sat from 6am; Sun 6am–3pm Tip: Arrive before 9am on Saturday to beat the crowds.
 The best produce goes early.
-If you’re coming from Seddon, it’s a pleasant 10-minute walk along Hopkins Street.

 Saturday Mid-Morning: Walk the Maribyrnong River Trail

 After the market, walk east to the Maribyrnong River and pick up the river trail.
 This paved cycling and walking path runs along Footscray’s eastern boundary and connects to trails heading north toward Avondale Heights and south toward Williamstown.
-The stretch near Footscray is flat, shaded in parts, and offers views of the water, the footbridge, and the increasingly attractive apartment-lined banks.
+The stretch near Footscray is flat, partially shaded, and offers good views of the water and the city skyline.

 What to do: